imjoych/JCNavigator/README.md

 JCTestModuleMap class is declared as the subclass of JCModuleMap.
 * Map key should be defined with the same prefix and appended with "_".
 * Map key will be used in the category of JCNavigator which associated with this module.
+* Implemented interfaces which are used for jumps between modules.
 ```objective-c
 //  JCTestModuleMap.h